feliwir/posti/deps/asmjit/README.md

   * **`/`**        - Project root.
     * **src**      - Source code.
       * **asmjit** - Source code and headers (always point include path in here).
-        * **core** - Core API, backend independent.
+        * **core** - Core API, backend independent except relocations.
-        * **arm**  - ARM specific API, used only by ARM32 and ARM64 backends.
+        * **arm**  - ARM specific API, used only by ARM and AArch64 backends.
         * **x86**  - X86 specific API, used only by X86 and X64 backends.
     * **test**     - Unit and integration tests (don't embed in your project).
     * **tools**    - Tools used for configuring, documenting and generating data files.

 Configuring & Feature Selection
 -------------------------------

 AsmJit is designed to be easy embeddable in any project.
 However, it depends on some compile-time macros that can be used to build a specific version of AsmJit that includes or excludes certain features.
 A typical way of building AsmJit is to use [cmake](https://www.cmake.org), but it's also possible to just include AsmJit source code in your project and just build it.
-The easiest way to include AsmJit in your project is to just include **src** directory in your project and to define `ASMJIT_BUILD_STATIC` or `ASMJIT_BUILD_EMBED`.
+The easiest way to include AsmJit in your project is to just include **src** directory in your project and to define `ASMJIT_STATIC`.
 AsmJit can be just updated from time to time without any changes to this integration process.
 Do not embed AsmJit's [/test](./test) files in such case as these are used for testing.

 ### Build Type: